Bellefontaine Regional Airport

-Bellefontaine Regional Airport (ICAO: KEDJ, FAA LID: EDJ) is three miles west of Bellefontaine, in Logan County, Ohio.
+Bellefontaine Regional Airport (ICAO: KEDJ, FAA LID: EDJ) is a publicly owned, public use airport located three miles west of Bellefontaine, in Logan County, Ohio.
 It is a general aviation airport operated by Midwest Corporate Air under the auspices of the City of Bellefontaine and is accessible from State Route 47.

-Most U.S. airports use the same three-letter location identifier for the FAA and IATA, Bellefontaine Regional Airport is EDJ to the FAA and has no IATA code.
+Most U.S. airports use the same three-letter location identifier for the FAA and IATA; however, Bellefontaine Regional Airport is EDJ to the FAA and has no IATA code.